 'We Will Surely Find Out The Truth': Questions Linger About Jet Crash In Iran

-More than a day after a Ukraine International Airlines plane plunged from the sky, carrying all 176 people on board to their deaths outside Tehran's Imam Khomeini International Airport, difficult questions linger about exactly what led to the crash.
+More than a day after a Ukraine International Airlines plane plunged from the sky, carrying all 176 people on board to their deaths outside Iran's Imam Khomeini International Airport, difficult questions linger about exactly what led to the crash.

 Authorities in Kyiv and Tehran have both launched investigations into the deadly incident — and they say they are keeping all possible causes on the table.

-Iran's Civil Aviation Organization released a preliminary report finding that Flight 752, a Boeing 737-800, was already on fire prior to the craft's collision with the ground, though "no radio messages were received by the pilot regarding unusual circumstances."
+Iran's Civil Aviation Organization released a preliminary report finding that Flight 752, a Boeing 737-800, was already on fire prior to the craft hitting the ground, though "no radio messages were received by the pilot regarding unusual circumstances."
 The report also found that the plane had changed direction midflight, suggesting that it "was on its way back to the airport at the time of the crash."

 The Iranian aviation authority noted that the plane's "black box" flight recorders, containing its flight data and cockpit recordings, had been damaged in the crash but nevertheless were recovered and now are under review.